 The law suit was announced by IBCAP, the International Broadcaster Coalition Against Piracy, of which DISH Network is a member.
 IBCAP’s mission is to confirm the infringing nature of suspected pirate services, apps and streaming devices, help build evidence against the pirate, and assist in supporting those cases.
 IBCAP has regularly announced successes against piracy.
 Piracy Monitor interviewed IBCAP President Chris Kuelling in May 2021.

 In 2018, DISH investigators turned their attention to Atlas Satellite, and sent demands to cease their offerings.
-In late 2020, Atlas confirmed that they were selling iStar and another service.
-In early 2021, an investigator purchased iStar service and later confirmed an active inventory of live equipment.
-The Atlas page on Facebook was still active at the time of this article.
+In late 2020, Atlas confirmed that they were selling IStar and another service.
+In early 2021, an investigator purchased IStar service and later confirmed an active inventory of live equipment.
+The Atlas Electronics page on Facebook was still active at the time of this article.